cheeaun/hackerweb/README.md

 Also uses the [unofficial Hacker News API](http://node-hnapi.herokuapp.com/), [open-sourced](https://github.com/cheeaun/node-hnapi).

-How to run this locally
+More technical stuff
 -----------------------

+### Running a local server

 	git clone git@github.com:cheeaun/hnmobile.git
 	cd hnmobile
 	node server.js -noappcache

 The `-noappcache` argument is to prevent browsers from caching everything in the Application Cache.

-Also optionally, use [supervisor](https://github.com/isaacs/node-supervisor) to make your life better:
+### Changes to scripts

+If there are changes in the `/js` folder, run this to regenerate `scripts.js` (skip the npm install if `uglify-js` is already installed):

-	npm install supervisor -g
+	npm install uglify-js
-	supervisor -- server.js -noappcache
+	node make-scripts.js

+### Changes to templates

-Whenever there are changes in the `/js` folder, run `node make-scripts.js` to regenerate `scripts.js`.
+If there are changes in the `/templates` folder, run this to regenerate `scripts.js` (skip the npm install if `uglify-js` and `hogan.js` are already installed):

+	npm install uglify-js
+	npm install git://github.com/twitter/hogan.js.git
+	node make-templates.js

 Contributing and Feedback
 -------------------------